Hive-Systems/pyfair/docs/getting_started.rst

 .. image:: ./_static/incomplete_example

 As you can see, you supplied "Loss Event Frequency".
-That means you do not need to calculate "Loss Event Frequency" ... and you also don't have to deal with anything underneath it because it's all superfluous.
+That means you do not need to calculate "Loss Event Frequency"--and you also don't have to deal with anything underneath it because it's all superfluous.
 That said, you cannot calculate Risk because the whole right side of the FAIR calculation hasn't been supplied.